the-technat/WALL-E/docs/sway-de.md

 Source: https://github.com/Biont/sway-launcher-desktop

 ### Dropbox
 The `dropbox-cli autostart y` command places a .desktop file in `~.config/autostart` which will execute dropbox when sway instance is started.
 This is because the sway-launcher-desktop application is told to execute .desktop files in this directory when sway starts.
-See the end of the sway config for more details
+See the end of the sway config for more details.

 Docs and further informations: https://wiki.archlinux.org/title/Dropbox